Looking for things to do in East London? Discover the area’s best attractions and activities with this handy guide.

 Drink Cocktails at the Slick Speakeasies

-It’s no secret that I’m a sucker for a good cocktail and, having sipped my way around the city, I can attest to the fact that some of London’s best secret bars are in the Eastside.
+It’s no secret that we’re suckers for a good cocktail and, having sipped our way around the city, we can attest to the fact that some of London’s best secret bars are in the Eastside.
 Why?
 Because they fit right into the retro and edgy setting.

 Read Next: The Best Bars in Shoreditch